bafflingbits/graph_n4_solution/README.md

 ## Deriving g43 results from lifting results

-These previous results are derived algebraically from the polynommial constraints.
+The previous lifting results are derived algebraically from the polynommial constraints.

-There are also some combinatorial considerations.
+However there are also some combinatorial considerations.
 In the polynomial constraint for a multi-color vertex coloring, if one term (which corresponds to the weight of a perfect matching) is non-zero, then at least one other term (perfect matching) must also be non-zero if there is any hope for the sum of the